Roglic Soars To Dauphine Lead After Alpine Slog - UrduPoint

 "We were here recently with the team for a reconnaissance ride," Verona said of the Galibier climb that features on July 14 Tour de France stage.

-Sunday's final test culminates in an 11km climb at 9 percent gradient on a 138km stage with two category 1 mountains.
+Sunday's final test culminates in an 11km climb at nine percent gradient on a 138km stage with two category one mountains.

 Former Tour de France winner Chris Froome pulled out ahead of the ride, due to illness, his Israel Premier Tech team said.